GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most programming languages contain good parts and bad parts.
-I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *Douglas Crockford*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts